 One of our favorite ways to enjoy crepes is with sweetened cream cheese and jam (also known as a blintz) but I've also gotten super fancy and filled them with bacon, scrambled eggs and spinach and topped it off with hollandaise sauce.
 The topping and filling possibilities are endless whether you are in the mood of sweet or savory crepes.

-Here are some of my favorite toppings and fillings:
+Here are some of my favorite toppings and fillings for these homemade crepes:

 Gluten Free Blintzes aka Sweet Crepes